A woman called for a highway’s removal in a Black neighborhood. The White House singled it out in its infrastructure plan.

 Beneath the highway, the wide median of the old Claiborne Avenue is still largely intact.
 It used to be a busy thoroughfare.
 Stelly wants it restored to something like its former condition.

-A spokesman for New Orleans Mayor LaToya Cantrell said she appreciated the Biden administration’s acknowledgment of “the devastation to surrounding African American businesses” the highway construction had caused.“Since taking office, our administration has focused on improving the city’s aging infrastructure, and doing so in a manner responsive to the needs of all of our residents,” the spokesman said.
+A spokesman for New Orleans Mayor LaToya Cantrell said she appreciated the Biden administration’s acknowledgment of “the devastation to surrounding African American businesses” the highway construction has caused.
+“Since taking office, our administration has focused on improving the city’s aging infrastructure, and doing so in a manner responsive to the needs of all of our residents,” the spokesman said.

 Biden’s plan calls for a $20 billion fund to “reconnect” neighborhoods cut off by old transportation projects.
 Documents released Wednesday by the White House provided little detail about how the money could be used, but the projected cost of taking down highways varies from a few hundred million dollars to billions.